josh-hsiehh/todoproject/README.md

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is dedicated for students and adults who have a hard time staying disciplined with their schedule/goals.